Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Evaluation

-\section{EVALUATION}
+\section{Evaluation}

-Since self-explanations should play a general role in improving an RL-Agent that is trained with ambiguous demonstrations, we evaluate our SERLfD framework in multiple domains and use different candidate deep RL models as the RL-Agent.
-We evaluate the RL learning performance in this section and the predicted self-explanations in our \textbf{supplemental video}\footnote{ {\url{https://drive.google.com/file/d/1Dgo6BZgOqugDe5AMCHFtBdCX_VpZi0Xk/view?usp=sharing}}}.
+Since self-explanations should play a general role in improving an RL agent that is trained with ambiguous demonstrations, we evaluate our SERLfD framework in multiple domains and use different candidate deep RL models as the RL agent.
 We design our evaluation to answer the following questions: 1) Can SERLfD outperform RLfD?
-2) Which of the two ways of using self-explanation to guide an RL-Agent (state or reward augmentation) is more helpful? \yantian{3) What happens if the self-explanation is used to define the entire reward rather than just the reward shaping?}4) Do self-explanations play a general role in supporting an RL-Agent to learn from ambiguous demonstrations or self-explanations are only effective for certain of the RL models?
-5) Since our SERLfD combines the benefits of RLfD and GAN-IRL, does our SERLfD outperform a state-of-the-art GAN-IRL for Imitation Learning method?
-6) Does SERLfD help in both continuous and discrete domains?
+2) What are promising ways of using self-explanations to guide an RL agents (i.e., state augmentation, reward shaping, or both)?
+3) Do self-explanations play a general role in supporting an RL agent to learn from ambiguous demonstrations or self-explanations are only effective for certain of the RL models?
+4) Since our SERLfD combines the benefits of RLfD and GAN-IRL, does our SERLfD outperform a state-of-the-art GAN-IRL for Imitation Learning method?
+5) Does SERLfD help in both continuous and discrete domains?

-To answer 1, we compare the performance of an RLfD model and the same one supported by SE-Net.
-To answer 2, we do \yantian{extensive studies}of how RL agents can use self-explanations by removing the predicate utility weights from the input of RL-Agent \yantian{(RLfD+SE+\textbf{nu}),}or by removing the reward shaping terms \yantian{(RLfD+SE+\textbf{nrs}).}\yantian{To answer 3, we remove task rewards and only use the dot-product of predicate utility weights and predicate values as rewards to train RL agents (RLfD+SE+\textbf{ntr}).}To answer 4, we investigate a diverse set of RL-Agents.
-To answer 5, we compare SERLfD with the SA-GAN-GCL (for Imitation Learning) proposed in \cite{fu2017learning}.
-To answer 6, we evaluate our models in three continuous robotic control domains and one discrete Pacman domain.
+To answer 1, we compare the performance of an RLfD model and the same one supported by our SE-Net.
+To answer 2, we investigate different ways of using self-explanations -- RLfD+SE: using both reward and state augmentation, RLfD+SE+\textbf{nu}: without using the predicate utility weights $u$ to augment RL states $\langle s,p\rangle$, and RLfD+SE+\textbf{nrs}: without adding reward shaping.
+To answer 3, we investigate a diverse set of RL agents.
+To answer 4, we compare SERLfD with the SA-GAN-GCL \cite{fu2017learning} (for Imitation Learning).
+To answer 5, we evaluate our models in both continuous robotic control domains and a discrete Pacman domain.
+Finally, in our \textbf{supplemental video} and Appendix.D, we show the self-explanations produced by our SE-Net.
+While the self-explanations are for guiding an RL agent itself, they do reveal some interesting patterns showing robot's understanding of tasks.